Can you visit Glendalough with kids? Practical tips and information for a day out in this beautiful and atmoshperic medieval site. Updated 2020.

 Ireland is famous for her emerald hills, medieval past and grey skies and one of the places that best embodies this beauty is the historical site of Glendalough, possibly my favourite place in the whole island.

 Glendalough (pronounced: Glen-da-lock, with a hard ‘c’ sound at the end) is a monastic site dating back to the 7th century a.D.

 ‘Glendalough’ in Gaelic means ‘the valley of the two lakes’, and a green valley with two interconnecting mountain lakes and sloping woods is just where this small medieval site is nestled.

-Visiting Glendalough with children
+Tips for visiting Glendalough with children

 If it’s your first time here, it is a good idea to enter the centre as it gives good background information about the site and a map of the several paths in it.

 Beside the visitors centre, there are the main facilities: they are pretty basic but they do include a small changing area which is handy for families with young children.

 A large buggy-friendly path crosses the woods and with no more than a five-minute walk, you find yourself at the entrance of the monastic city

 The city itself is, I believe, the best part of the site and despite the name ‘city’ is a small site, easy to visit even if pressed for time.

 Unlike the path leading here, the city itself is not entirely buggy friendly but if you have kids already of walking age or a good all terrain stroller, it’s a fun terrain to explore!

-The monastic city is the most famous part of the site and the only one most tourists spend time into, but to really make the most of the site it is definitely worth venturing further down along the path, towards the lakes.
-On our last trip there we decided not to take this option but it’s definitely something you should do, if you are here in the spring or on a reasonable warm day: the walk around the lakes is really easy and pleasant and if you fancy a bit of a hike you can also venture further up in the woods, where you will find beautiful nature and additional traces of the life of St Kevin.
-You can find information about the available hikes here.
+The walk around the lakes is really easy and pleasant and if you fancy a bit of a hike you can also venture further up in the woods, where you will find beautiful nature and additional traces of the life of St Kevin.

 - Best time to visit: during the week, to avoid crowds

 - Entrance to the site is free, but there is a charge of about 1 Euro for the visitors centre and the parking costs 5 Euro/day at the time of writing

 - Accessibility: the site is buggy and wheelchair accessible, with the exception of some parts of the monastic city